The CPA Exam

 You must schedule your exam appointment at least five days in advance of the test date.
 However, to increase your chances of receiving your first choice of date, time and location, aim to schedule at least 65 days in advance.

-AUD, FAR, and REG each have 3 TBS testlets, while BEC has only 2.
+AUD, FAR, and REG each have 3 task-based simulations (TBS) testlets, while BEC has only 2.

 Each section of the exam is scored from 0-99.
 A total reported score of 75 or better is required to pass each section.
 However, that number, 75, isn’t a percentage, meaning that getting 75% of the questions correct doesn’t translate to a score of 75.
 There are many factors that go into your score, including: